bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 *Vin.III.199-200*

 If multiple robes:\
-'cīvaraṃ' → 'dvicīvaraṃ'/'ticīvaraṃ' (two-/three-robes)
+'cīvaraṁ' → 'dvicīvaraṁ'/'ticīvaraṁ' (two-/three-robes)

 ### Nissaggiya Pācittiya 3 (‘over-kept cloth’)<a id="np-3"></a>

-‘Idaṃ me bhante akāla-cīvaraṃ māsātikkantaṃ nissaggiyaṃ.
-Imāhaṃ āyasmato nissajjāmi.’
+‘Idaṁ me bhante akāla-cīvaraṁ māsātikkantaṁ nissaggiyaṁ.
+Imāhaṁ āyasmato nissajjāmi.’

 '*This, ven. sir, 'out of season' robe, which has passed beyond the month (limit), is to be forfeited by me: I forfeit it to you.*'